Content Marketing

 Brand Journalism and Disclosure

-But I was more excited about the open discussion they had around the importance of full disclosure, about the need for brands to get involved in the conversation, to become like publishers and to reach out to new audiences with quality content.
+The open discussion they had around the importance of full disclosure, about the need for brands to get involved in the conversation, to become like publishers and to reach out to new audiences with quality content was very exciting.

 • A strong brand will have active and socially engaged employees.